-Yankee Stadium is just over the Macombs Dam Bridge from Manhattan and easily accessible via New York City public transit, including the Metropolitan Transit Authority (MTA) 4, B, and D subway lines and the Metro-North Railroad.
-To visit the stadium, it's best to come during a game day, but you can also book a stadium tour here year-round.
+Getting to Yankee Stadium is easy.
+It's just over the Macombs Dam Bridge from Manhattan.
+It's easily accessible via New York City public transit, including the Metropolitan Transit Authority (MTA) 4, B, and D subway lines and the Metro-North Railroad.
+To visit the stadium it's best to come during a game day, but you can also book a stadium tour year-round.

 Getting to Yankee Stadium

-If you're staying in Manhattan, there are several ways to get to Yankee Stadium from your accommodations in the city.
-While getting an NYC taxi cab or calling a Lyft or Uber is generally quicker (depending on the traffic), there are much more expensive options than taking the subway or train.
+If you're staying in Manhattan there are several ways to get to Yankee Stadium from your accommodations in the city.
+While getting an NYC taxi cab or calling a Lyft or Uber is generally quicker (depending on the traffic), those are much more expensive options than taking the subway or train.

 The MTA subway and Metro-North trains both have Yankee Stadium stops nearby.
 The subway stop is located outside the stadium at the corner of 161st Street and River Avenue, and the trip takes about 25 from lower Manhattan.
 You can take the 4, B (weekends only), or D train to the 161 Street / Yankee Stadium stop.

-If you're planning driving to Yankee Stadium, it's best to follow GPS directions to the venue's address at One East 161st Street, Bronx, New York, 10451.
+If you're planning on driving to Yankee Stadium it's best to follow GPS directions to the venue's address at 1 East 161st Street, Bronx, New York, 10451.
 You can also give this address to your cab driver or enter "Yankee Stadium" on your car service app; either way, it will cost you between 20 and 30 dollars from most places in Manhattan.

 Things to See at Yankee Stadium